open-horizon/open-horizon.github.io/docs/api/agent_api.md

 years: 2020 - 2022
 lastupdated: "2022-10-04"
 title: Agent API
-description: Agent APIs are REST APIs for the {{site.data.keyword.horizon}} agent running on an edge node.
+description: Agent APIs are REST APIs for the Horizon agent running on an edge node.
 ---

 {:new_window: target="blank"}